 Sweet Peppers Promote Eye Health

 The sweet pepper contains over 30 carotenoid types, including alpha-carotene, lutein, zeaxanthin, and lycopene.
 The carotenoids are a phytonutrient family that is the reason for the red, yellow, and orange coloring found in many fruits and vegetables.
-These carotenoids have been found to help heal eyes and to help fight eye diseases.
-Research conducted with sweet peppers has found that the carotenoids absorb the damaging blue lights as it enters the eyes and stops the damage.
+These carotenoids have been found to help heal eyes and to help fight eye diseases and improve eye health.
+Research conducted with sweet peppers has found that the carotenoids absorb the damaging blue light as it enters the eyes and stops the damage.

 Sweet Peppers are Good for the Heart

 Adding more fruits and vegetables to your diet, such as green sweet peppers, is a good way to promote heart health.
 Studies have linked diets high in fruit and vegetables with a decreased risk of heart disease.
 Eating more fruit and vegetables, for example, can reduce cholesterol levels and blood sugar levels, as well as blood pressure.
 (4, 5, 6, 7)

 Peppers are high in fiber, which is beneficial for gut health.
 Men should consume 1.1–1.2 ounces (30–35 grams) of fiber daily, while women should eat 0.9–1.1 ounces (25–32 grams).
 (8)